marcus-grant/dots-neovim/README.md

 * [Built-in options][options-me]
   * Neovim by itself is highly configurable.
     This shows how to setup some of the built-in features.
+* [Documentation on key-maps][keys-me]
+  * Vim is rather infamous for it's key-maps and modal editing scheme.
+    This guide covers on how to redefine them to your liking.

 ## References

 * [Documentation on Lazy Plugins][lazy-plugs-me]
 * [Documentation on options of built-in features][options-me]
+* [Documentation on key-maps][keys-me]
 * [NeoVim IDE Series Index by Shaik Zahid][neovim-ide-idx-zahid]
   * A lot of this is based on the tips in this series.